 When Princess Elizabeth meets Lionel Logue the first time, she says that the President for the Royal Society for Speech Therapists warned her that Logue's "antipodean methods were both unorthodox and controversial."
 Antipodean can mean the exact opposite of something, or it can refer to Australia and New Zealand.
 The film makes use of both definitions: Logue was an Australian; and he is portrayed as a rogue character whose treatments go against conventional wisdom.
 The director played on Logue's Australian nationality and his unconventionality because he felt that the English have an aversion to therapy.

 The BBFC originally gave the film a 15 certificate, for 17 occurrences of the word "fuck."
 On appeal, it was reduced to 12A, with the information "contains strong language in a speech therapy context".
 This extended the controversy started a few weeks earlier when Made in Dagenham (2010) was given a 15 certificate solely for 19 occurrences of the word "fuck" in casual speech.

 Though having had a large body of television work, director Tom Hooper won the Best Director Academy Award (Oscar) for this movie on his first ever nomination, the film being just Hooper's third ever film.
 The earlier two features Hooper had directed were Red Dust (2004) and The Damned United (2009).

-Derek Jacobi previously portrayed a ruler who struggled with speech problems in the BBC TV miniseries I, Claudius (1976).
-Jacobi also played Alan Turing on the West End, Broadway, and a television movie.
-Turing also had a stammer, and was an important figure in the Allied victory in World War II.
-Jacobi also starred in Dead Again (1991), in which he played a character that had a stammer as a child.
+Derek Jacobi previously portrayed a monarch who struggled with speech problems in the BBC TV miniseries I, Claudius (1976).
+Jacobi also played another stutterer, Alan Turing (an Allied genius in WWII), in a stage play in London and New York, later filmed as Breaking the Code (1996).
+Jacobi also starred in Dead Again (1991), in which a character's stammer plays a role in the plot.